na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 **`<with {{user}}>`** - Here you can specifically describe the character's behavior with {{user}} and describe the character's attitude.
 **`<starting state>`** - Describes the character's state at the start of the RP.
-**`<secret>`** - Be sure to add in the section exactly how the character is trying to hide his secret!
+**`<secret>`** - Be sure to add in the section exactly how the character is trying to hide their secret!
 Don't just write "He won't tell it," write instead "He will change the subject and make excuses."
 **`<behavior>`**
 **`<goals>`**
 **`<likes>`**